Sponsor licence application process

 Your organisation will need to provide supporting documents to accompany the application.
 It is important to review the guidance well in advance of applying for a sponsor licence, so your organisation is fully prepared with the required documents.

 The types of documents expected will vary depending on the nature of the business and the type of potential workers sought.
-A full list of documents required can be found in the Home Office sponsor licence guidance (Appendix A Sponsorship Guidance).
-In most cases, applications should be accompanied by at least four supporting documents, including mandatory documents listed for specific licence routes, and other more general documents.
-For example, if you wish to employ seasonal workers, you will be expected to provide a mandatory document, your endorsement from the Department for Environment, Food and Rural Affairs (DEFRA), and at least three other documents.
+A full list of mandatory documents required can be found in the Home Office sponsor licence guidance Appendix A Sponsorship Guidance.
+In all cases, applications must be accompanied by at least four mandatory documents, including those required for specific companies/licence routes, and other more general documents.
+For example, if you wish to employ seasonal workers, you must provide a copy of your endorsement from the Department for Environment, Food and Rural Affairs (DEFRA), and at least three other mandatory documents.

 If your application is successful, your organisation will become a licenced sponsor and will be placed on the UK’s sponsorship licence register.
 This means you can allocate certificates of sponsorship to non-UK employees.
 As an employer, you must conduct initial checks to ensure potential employees have the requisite skills, qualifications and accreditations for the role, and that sponsorship certificates are only allocated to employees where the job is suitable for sponsorship.

-If your application is unsuccessful, you may be able to apply for an administrative review if you believe the Home Office made a mistake in coming to a decision.
+If your application is unsuccessful, you may be able to make an error correction request if you believe the Home Office made a mistake in coming to a decision.
 This means the Home Office will review whether they have made the correct decision.
-As there is no guarantee of a positive outcome, we suggest you instead take the time to thoroughly preparing the initial sponsor license application.
+As there is no right of appeal, we suggest you instead take the time to thoroughly prepare the initial sponsor licence application.

 We’re here to help you

-When it comes to obtaining compassionate legal advice, Seraphus is your dedicated source of expert guidance.
+When it comes to obtaining reliable legal advice, Seraphus is your dedicated source of expert guidance.

 We specialise in providing personalised support to help you navigate the complexities of the application process, ensuring a seamless and hassle-free experience.